zbunde/tutorials.gschool.it/source/testing_a_sinatra_app.md

 ## Homework

-Your homework is to complete the test first development of the spike application, without using any of the code that you wrote for the spike.
+Your homework is to complete the test first development of the spike application using acceptance tests, without using any of the code that you wrote for the spike.

 You will pair on this assignment, switching machines after each item list item below.